Web services governance

 To maintain high quality web services, we will continuously review and improve this site, aiming to work to the principles of the Local Government Digital Service Standard.

-Statistics and other usage data will be routinely published and analysed to highlight performance and opportunities for improvement.
-Web Services officers will meet regularly with service areas to support the needs of the business and requests for changes will be considered against these analytics.
+Web Services officers will meet regularly with service areas to support the needs of the business and requests for changes will be considered against the performance of pages.

 This framework will be reviewed regularly to take account of changes in technology, accountabilities and emerging good practice.